-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuou is Internal Assessment 50 Semester En d Examina tion (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuou s Internal Assessment 50 Semester En d Examina tion (3 Hours) 50

-- CO1: Understand the concept of energy conservation, energy management. - CO2: Know the energy efficient motors and its characteristics. - CO3: Understand the power factor improvement, lighting and different measuring instruments. - CO4: Know the economic aspects of energy management.

-- CLO1: Examine the principles of Energy audit and its process in thermal power station & analyze the different aspects of energy management. - CLO2: Describe the characteristics of energy efficient motors. - CLO3: Illustrate the power factor improvement, good lighting system practice and the types of energy instruments - CLO4: Analyze the economic aspects of Energy Management.
+- CO1: Understand the concept of energy conservation, energy management. - CO2: Know the energy efficient motors and its characteristics. - CO3: Understand the power factor improvement, lighting and different measuring instruments. - CO4: Know the economic aspects of energy management. - Course outcomes: At the end of this course, students will be able to - CLO1: Examine the principles of Energy audit and its process in thermal power station & analyze the different aspects of energy management. - CLO2: Describe the characteristics of energy efficient motors. - CLO3: Illustrate the power factor improvement, good lighting system practice and the types of energy instruments - CLO4: Analyze the economic aspects of Energy Management.